 - ‘A’s: avoid, accept, alter and adapt.

-- It is not right to avoid and run from stress full situation.
+- It is not right to avoid and run from stress full situations.
 Learn to say ‘no’.

 - Avoid people who stress you out.